SnurfTech/Marz/README.md

 # Marz
-An simple yet awesome compact package manager for <b>GNU Linux</b> that is literally just a single bash script!
+A simple yet awesome compact package manager for <b>GNU Linux</b> that is literally just a single bash script!
 (Please note that this script could be improved A LOT.
 If someone does it, I'd really like to see.)

 Type ```marz --help``` for the help menu.